When I launched my MVP, Insurance by Jack, in 2014 I struggled to win sales.

 When I say quietly, I didn’t announce the service was available.
 I deployed it to GitHub Pages, walked away and played tourist in Berlin.

 The following day I checked my CRM tool and was surprised to see a quote had come through.
 It was from a name I recognised.

 This person had been following me on Twitter for years.
 Our first exchange was 5 years ago—back in 2012!
 This was two years before I had even started my crusade into business insurance.

 Lesson: Marketing is about playing the long game.
-Relationships established years ago will blossom into paying customers.
+Relationships established years ago may blossom into paying customers.

 My Third Customer